 Remember, healthcare is expensive in the U.S. an ambulance ride for a few minutes may even cost you upwards of $3000.

-Find out if any of your parent’s medications are considered controlled substances in the US; it may be impossible to refill (or extremely expensive) their medication while they are on a long trip.
+Find out if any of your parent’s medications are considered controlled substances in the US; it may be impossible to refill their medication in the US or be extremely expensive to refill while they are on a long trip.